Last updated: February 17, 2024

 7. Circular Quay to Cremorne Point

-The shortest trip in this list of Sydney ferry trips is the one-stop ride to Cremorne Point departing from Circular Quay.
+The shortest on this list of Sydney ferry trips is the one-stop ride to Cremorne Point departing from Circular Quay.

-This short trip deserves a mention because Cremorne Point is home to one of the prettiest and most unpretentious bay walks in Sydney Harbour National Park.
+As short as this trip may be, Cremorne Point is a wonderful destination as it is home to one of the prettiest walks in Sydney Harbour National Park.

-The Cremorne Point circuit walk is an easy 3km foreshore circuit trail in the lower north shore, with beautiful views across Mosman Bay, Sydney Harbour and the city skyline.
+The Cremorne Point Walk is an easy 3 km foreshore circuit trail in Sydney’s lower north shore, with beautiful views of Sydney Harbour and the city skyline.

 About Sydney Ferries